Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How banks make money off the exchange rate

-How much is $1,000 worth in euros?
-According to the mid-market rate, it might be worth 950 euros.
+How much is CAD $1,000 worth in euros?
+According to the mid-market rate, it might be worth 660 euros.
 The mid-market rate is the fairest representation of what one currency is worth in another currency.
-It’s determined by what buyers and sellers worldwide are willing to trade two currencies at — and the rate that banks and transfer use when they trade among themselves.
+It’s determined by what buyers and sellers worldwide are willing to trade two currencies at — and the rate that banks and transfer companies use when they trade among themselves.

-So if you send $1,000 through your bank to your mother in Italy, you might think the bank will send her 950 euros.
-You’d be wrong: The bank will charge a markup above the mid-market exchange rate.
-This means that instead of converting your $1,000 to 950 euros, it may convert your money to a smaller amount — maybe 910 euros.
-The bank will effectively make a profit of 40 euros.
+If you send $1,000 through your bank to your mother in Italy, you might think the bank will send her 660 euros, but you’d be wrong.
+The bank will charge a markup above the mid-market exchange rate.
+This means that instead of converting your $1,000 to 660 euros, it may convert your money to a smaller amount — maybe 610 euros.
+The bank will effectively make a profit of 50 euros.

 Many consumers consider this a bank’s “hidden fee.”
 In fact, charging a margin above the exchange rate is common among all money transfer services.
-Even still, banks typically charge the highest markups among money transfer providers.
+Even still, banks typically charge the highest markups.

 - Speed: A few minutes for cash transfers; hours to a few days for bank transfers